A Step-by-Step Guide to Selling to & Winning Business from Large Corporations

 2) Identify your specific sales objectives when you’re reaching out to each prospect.

 The general goal of sales is simple: to sell more products/services and make more money.
-But you can’t have a vague goal like “more money” or its vague equivalents (win jobs, get leads, set meetings, etc.) when you start prospecting to big corporations.
+But you can’t have a vague goal like “more money” or its equally as vague equivalents (win jobs, get leads, set meetings, etc.) when you start prospecting to big corporations.

 Other specific goals we identified included: